-Christopher Hudson is an attorney with his principal office in Augusta, Georgia, who licensed in Georgia and South Carolina, and handles a variety of plaintiff personal injury matters.
-Chris has owned and managed his own law practice, Christopher J. Hudson, LLC, since July 2005.
-Chris concentrates his law practice on representing injured persons in the areas of automobile accidents, trucking accidents, motorcycle accidents, wrongful death, personal injury, and workers' compensation.
+Chris Hudson is an attorney with his principal office in Augusta, Georgia.
+Chris is licensed in Georgia, South Carolina, and the District of Columbia.
+Chris has owned and managed the Chris Hudson Law Group, LLC, since July 2005.
+Chris concentrates his law practice on representing injured persons in the areas of automobile accidents, trucking accidents, motorcycle accidents, wrongful death, personal injury, workers' compensation and dangerous drugs/medical devices.
 Chris began his legal career in 2003, with Fulcher, Hagler, Reed, Hanks, & Harper, LLP, a medium-sized law firm in Augusta, Georgia, where he practiced civil litigation and workers' compensation defense.

-In addition to his law practice, Chris is also the Chief Municipal Court Judge for the Cities of Blythe, Wrens, Waynesboro, and Stapleton, Georgia.
-Chris also served as an Associate Magistrate Judge For the Columbia County Magistrate Court from 2012-2017.
+In addition to his law practice, Chris is also the Chief Municipal Court Judge for the Cities of Blythe, Wrens, and Stapleton, Georgia.
+Chris also served as an Associate Magistrate Judge for the Columbia County Magistrate Court from 2012-2017.
+Chris is active in his community and serves as a part-time reserve patrol deputy with the Columbia County Sheriff's Office.